-ST 'UDENT I further understand that a violation of the regulat student use of computers, technology and the Internet ions is unethical and may constitute a criminal offense ges may be revoked, school disciplinary action or Your signature on this Acceptable Use Agreement (parties) who signed has (have) read the regulate nt is legally binding and indicates that the party ions carefully and understand(s) their significance.
-Student's signature: Date: PARENT O OR GUARDIAN If the user is under 18 years of age, a parent or § guardian also must sign this Agreement. the School District has taken precautions to elimit that it is impossible for the School District to restr s access is designed for educational purposes and that nate controversial material.
-I also recognize, however rict access to all controversial materials and I will not d on the network.
-Further, I accept full responsibility I hereby give permission to issue a user account for on this form is true and correct. for my child and certify that the information contained Parent/guarding name: Parent/guardian signature: Date:
+STUD DENT I understand and will abide by the regulations for studies I further understand that a violation of the regulations Should I commit any violation, my access privileges appropriate legal action may be taken. s is unethical and may constitute a criminal offense Your signature on this Acceptable Use Agreement is (parties) who signed has (have) read the regulations Student's signature: Date: PARENT OR GUARDIAN If the user is under 18 years of age, a parent or gua rdian also must sign this Agreement.
+As the parent or guardian of this student, I have read technology and the Internet.
+I understand that this ac the School District has taken precautions to eliminate that it is impossible for the School District to restrict hold the District responsible for materials acquired or for supervision if and when my child's use is not in a cess is designed for educational purposes and that e controversial material.
+I also recognize, however, access to all controversial materials and I will not in the network.
+Further, I accept full responsibility I hereby give permission to issue a user account for non this form is true and correct. ny child and certify that the information contained Parent/guarding name: Parent/guardian signature: Date: